yabellini/SitioAcademico/content/en/courses/gee_cai2019/_index.md

 ### Material:

-*In this link you have access to the material: *
+*In this link you have access to the material (in Soanish): https://yabellini.netlify.app/es/courses/gee_cai2019/ *

 ### License